 “At Fota Wildlife Park we offer children from all backgrounds the potential to learn, and it takes children out of the classroom and gives them a new and more interactive method of learning.
 It also demonstrates that even though there have been huge developments in technology over the years, it is the course content and the manner in which it is delivered that really strikes a chord with teachers and their students.”

-The award will be formally presented to Lynda Mc Sweeney Walsh, Head of Education at an official awards ceremony in the UK in November.
+The award was formally presented to Lynda Mc Sweeney Walsh, Head of Education at an official awards ceremony in the UK.